-We are seeking an individual with a strong academic record and potential to make a significant contribution to the teaching and research of the Faculty.
+We are seeking an individual with a strong academic record and potential to make a significant contribution to the Faculty.

 Essential

-- Good first degree and a doctorate in a relevant subject area (or clear evidence that completion of such a doctorate is imminent); - Evidence of ability to engage in high-level research in classical Latin literature, with publications and participation in scholarly activity commensurate with stage of career;

-- Evidence of ability to teach effectively in classical Latin literature and in Greek and Latin language at all relevant levels; - Ability to play an effective role in the life and work of the Faculty as a whole; - Ability to work as part of a team.
+- Good first degree and a doctorate in a relevant subject area (or clear evidence that completion of such a doctorate is imminent) with publications and participation in scholarly activity commensurate with stage of career; - Evidence of ability to teach classical art effectively, and at all relevant levels (undergraduate and graduate); - Ability to play an effective role in the life and work of the Faculty as a whole; - Ability to work as part of a team.